ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ```
 Note that I eliminated the nearby comments.
 They were mostly there for information.
 The `---&autoDoc` and `---&endAutoDoc` comments are there for me to more easily build this website's documentation from the template, and you don't need to keep them in your scenarios.

-Save the **discreteEvents.lua** file, re-load the game, and press backspace.
+Save the **discreteEvents.lua** file, load a saved game in the **ClassicRome** folder, and press backspace.
 We get the following error:

 ![tetrahedral global error](06_lesson_images/tetrahedral-global-error.png)